shreyarg6/thebookjournal2/thebookjournal/README.md

-# bookshoprec (Website Recreation)
+# The Book Journal (App Recreation)
-This is my recreation of a book search/review site.
-I wanted to recreate this site because it is pretty and includes different elements. (in progress)
+This is my recreation of a book journal site.
+My insipiration is apps like Bookly or Bookjournal.app.